jdenhof/auto-encoder/ReadMe.md

 - `autoencoder`: In this directory, you'll find the implementation of an autoencoder, a neural network used for unsupervised learning tasks such as dimensionality reduction and feature extraction.

 - `variational_autoencoder`: This directory houses the implementation of a variational autoencoder (VAE).
 A VAE is a generative model used for generating data and exploring latent spaces.
+  - This repository is currently being worked on and is open to improvements